The Edit · Founder Insights

 - The mortality gap between elite and low cardiorespiratory fitness is larger than the individual mortality risk of coronary artery disease, smoking, or diabetes.
 The data is solid and recent.

 - A "true" VO2 max test is a treadmill or cycle ergometer protocol run to volitional failure with gas analysis.
-Singapore cost: SGD 250 to 500 at a private sports medicine clinic.
+Singapore cost: SGD 250 to 500 at a hospital or private sports medicine clinic.

 - The test is safe and accurate for trained athletes.
-It is unsafe and systematically inaccurate for sedentary adults 50 and above, the demographic most likely to want it.
+It is unsafe and systematically inaccurate for sedentary adults in their 50s and beyond, the demographic most likely to want it.
 Most untrained adults quit at sub-maximum effort without recognising it.

 - The sub-maximal alternative is a step test or cycle ergometer ramp run to 85 percent of age-predicted heart rate.
 Correlates r=0.75 to 0.85 with true VO2 max.
 Safer, repeatable, and most importantly trackable.